datacommonsorg/docsite/api/index.md

 - [Google Sheets](sheets/index.md): provides several custom functions that populate spreadsheets with data from the Data Commons knowledge graph
 - [Web Components](web_components/index.md): provides JavaScript APIs and HTML templates that allow you to embed Data Commons data and visualizations into web pages

-{: #get-key}
-## API keys
+## API keys {: #get-key}

 A key is required by some APIs to authenticate and authorize requests.
 - All REST [V2](rest/v2/index.md) and [V1](rest/v1/index.md) APIs.
 These requests are served by endpoints at `api.datacommons.org`.
 - All requests coming from a custom Data Commons instance.
 These are also served by `api.datacommons.org`.
-- all DataGemma APIs <!-- TODO: Add link to docs about these when available -->.
+- All DataGemma APIs <!-- TODO: Add link to docs about these when available -->.
 These requests are served by endpoints at `datagemma.datacommons.org`.

 A key is currently not required for the following, although this may change in the future:
 - Python and Pandas client libraries other than DataGemma